An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies

 We now turn to examine the possible structure of the far-infrared luminous component of the SMGs.
 As suggested in \S \ref{eddington}. the conditions of star formation are dependent on whether the far-infrared sources have a single homogenous dust cloud structure or are ``clumpy'' systems.
 We investigate this by comparing our results to an optically-thick model from \cite{2013scoville}.

-As outlined in \cite{2013scoville}, internally heated far-infrared sources have two independent parameters: luminosity of the central heating source and total dust mass in the surrounding envelope, thus this structure can be characterised by a single parameter: their luminosity-to-mass ratio.
-The far-infrared SEDs are then calculated using temperature profile, which is estimated from a combination of optically-thin dust emission at the inner region (where $T_{\rm d} \propto r^{-0.42}$), optically-thick (where $T_{\rm d} \propto r^{-0.5}$ as the photons heating the grains and those that are emitted by the grains have similar wavelength distributions) at intermediate radii and optically-thin again at larger radii.
-The inner radius is taken at $T_{\rm d}$=1000\,K (close to the dust sublimation limit) and the outer radius is taken at 2\,kpc, which is roughly appropriate for SMGs \citep{2019gullberg}.
+As outlined in \cite{2013scoville}, internally heated far-infrared sources are described by two properties: the luminosity of the central heating source and total dust mass in the surrounding envelope.
+Thus this structure can be characterised by a single parameter: their luminosity-to-mass ratio.
+The far-infrared SEDs can be calculated for this using a temperature profile, which is estimated from a combination of optically-thin dust emission at the inner region (where $T_{\rm d} \propto r^{-0.42}$), optically-thick (where $T_{\rm d} \propto r^{-0.5}$ as the photons heating the grains and those that are emitted by the grains have similar wavelength distributions) at intermediate radii and optically-thin again at larger radii \citep{2013scoville}.
+The inner radius is taken at 1\,pc (where $T_{\rm d}$=1000\,K, close to the dust sublimation limit) and the outer radius is taken at 2\,kpc, which is roughly appropriate for SMGs \citep{2019gullberg}.
 In the plot the effective radius of the model is defined as radius of the shell producing the largest fraction of the overall luminosity for each of the $L/M_{ISM}$ values, where $M_{\rm ISM}=M_{\rm HI}+M_{\rm H_2}$.
 A full description can be found in \cite{2013scoville}.
-In Fig. \ref{fig:sizes} we show results for an optically-thick, radiative transfer modelling of the dust emission for a $r^{-1}$ (they found similar results were found with other reasonable power laws) dust density distribution from \cite{2013scoville}.
+In Fig.~\ref{fig:sizes}b we show results for an optically-thick, radiative transfer modelling of the dust emission for a $r^{-1}$ dust density distribution (they found similar results were found with other reasonable power laws) from \cite{2013scoville}.
 They set the luminosity as 10$^{12}$\,L$_\odot$ and vary the total dust mass in the range of 10$^7$--10$^9$\,M$_\odot$ (both appropriate for our sample) and calculate the effective radius as the radius of the shell producing the majority of the overall luminosity.
 In our analysis we assume a dust-to-gas ratio of 100 to estimate the gas mass of SMGs, which is comparable to the M$_{ISM}$ definition of the model used in \cite{2013scoville} who adopt a ratio of $\sim$100.